 Show revoked and expired user IDs during signature verification.
 Defaults to no.

 Show only the primary user ID during signature verification.
 That is all the AKA lines as well as photo Ids are not shown with the signature verification status.

 Enable PKA lookups to verify sender addresses.
 Note that PKA is based on DNS, and so enabling this option may disclose information on when and what signatures are verified or to whom data is encrypted.
-This is similar to the "web bug" described for the auto-key-retrieve feature.
+This is similar to the "web bug" described for the --auto-key-retrieve option.

 Raise the trust in a signature to full if the signature passes PKA validation.
 This option is only meaningful if pka-lookups is set.

-With –gen-key and –batch, enable the creation of larger RSA secret keys as large as 8192 bit.
-Note: 8192 bit is more than is generally recommended (up to 8192 bits).
+With –generate-key and –batch, enable the creation of RSA secret keys as large as 8192 bit.
+Note: 8192 bit is more than is generally recommended.
 These large keys don’t significantly improve security, but they are more expensive to use, and their signatures and certifications are larger.
 This option is only available if the binary was build with large-secmem support.

 Enable hash truncation for all DSA keys even for old DSA Keys up to 1024 bit.
 This is also the default with --openpgp.
 Note that older versions of GnuPG also required this flag to allow the generation of DSA larger than 1024 bit.